KNKI

 Frequently Asked Questions

 No — and most aren't.
-The majority of submissive training tasks are non-sexual: morning rituals, service tasks, journaling, learning assignments.
+The vast majority of BDSM tasks for submissives are non-sexual: morning rituals, service tasks, journaling, learning assignments.
 Sexual tasks exist, but they represent a small portion of what most D/s couples actually use.
 Task-based D/s is fundamentally about structure, accountability, and deepening trust.

 Safe task assignment starts before the task is written.
-Know your sub's limits and physical/mental capacity.
+Know your sub's limits, physical capacity, and mental health state.
 Tasks should be specific, achievable, and clear — vague instructions create anxiety, not structure.
-Always debrief after new task types, and be reachable when a task is in progress.
+Always debrief after new task types, and be reachable while a task is in progress.
 For harder emotional tasks, check in within 24 hours.

-First, find out why.
-Incomplete tasks often reflect unclear instructions, a task that was too difficult, something that came up in the sub's life, or a mismatch between the task and the sub's capacity that day.
-Discipline (if part of your dynamic) is appropriate for tasks a sub could have done but chose not to.
-It's never appropriate when a sub was overwhelmed, confused, or facing external circumstances beyond their control.
+Find out why first.
+Incomplete BDSM tasks usually reflect unclear instructions, a task that was too difficult, or a mismatch with the sub's capacity that day.
+Discipline is appropriate for tasks a sub could have done but chose not to — never when they were overwhelmed, confused, or facing circumstances beyond their control.

-Start with one simple, low-stakes task — a daily check-in message, a morning ritual, or a single service task.
-Do that consistently for two weeks before adding more.
-The point is to build the habit of task-following, not to create an elaborate structure from day one.
-Use a kink checklist first so you both know what kinds of tasks are welcome.
+Start with one simple task — a daily check-in message, a morning ritual, or a single service task.
+Hold it for two weeks before adding more.
+The goal is building the habit of task-following, not creating an elaborate structure from day one.
+Complete the Yes/No/Maybe checklist first so both partners know what task categories are welcome.

-Yes — see Tasks 41–50 specifically designed for long-distance dynamics.
-The core principle is the same: clear instructions, defined proof of completion, and a debrief.
-For long distance, photo or video proof replaces physical observation.
+Yes — Tasks 41–50 are specifically designed for long-distance dynamics.
+Photo or video proof replaces physical observation.
 Scheduled check-in calls replace in-person aftercare.
-A D/s task app like mysub is useful for managing long-distance tasks with notifications and proof logging.
+A D/s task app handles notifications and proof logging automatically, which makes long-distance task assignment significantly more sustainable.

-The most commonly used D/s task apps in 2026 are Obedience (best for beginners), Kneel (most feature-complete), mysub (best for long distance), and Embrace (softest approach).
-All four allow Doms to assign tasks, subs to log completion, and both to review history.
-See our full comparison at /tools/bdsm-task-app.
+The most-used D/s task apps in 2026 are Obedience (best for beginners), Kneel (most feature-complete), mysub (best for long distance), and Embrace (softest approach).
+All four let Doms assign tasks, subs log completion, and both review history.
+See the full comparison at /tools/bdsm-task-app.

 Track Tasks with an App